attackgoat/screen-13/README.md

 - Debug names should maybe be a Cargo.toml "feature" for games that aren't attempting to support debuggability via graphics API capturing tools such as RenderDoc.
 The way it is right now lots of API calls require a string you must attribute with the debug-assertions if-config attribute.
 - There are countless TODO's scattered in this codebase; this project started as a closed-source personal project and so Github issues and such for tracking things were not the original method I used.
 Feel free to replace TODO's by opening a matching Issue or just removing outdated TODO information.
 - Drawing lines, bitmaps, 3D models, lights (and shadows): I recently ripped out all this code in order to add a compilation stage after you submit rendering commands.
 This allows for proper z-order painting and batching to reduce GPU resource-switching.
 It is not complete yet and requires more work.
+- Input: Keyboard has been started but the design is not very good.
+Mouse input is to-do.
+Game controllers and joysticks are planned.

 ## History